phase4ground/opv-cxx-demod/README.md

 This program reads in an 48k sample per second, 16-bit signed integer, 1 channel raw audio stream from `stdin` (or generates BERT data itself) and writes out an Opulent Voice 4-FSK baseband stream at 187k samples per second, 16-bit signed integer, 1 channel to `stdout`.

+It can also skip the modulation and output a bitstream of symbols, packed four per byte.
+This can be useful for simulation, or if the modulation is being performed separately.
+In this mode, the bitstream can optionally be sent to a UDP network port instead of to `stdout`.

+The input can also be generated pseudo-randomly in _bit error rate test_ (BERT) mode instead of from voice audio.

+## About the Frame Format

+This version of opv-mod and opv-demod implements a simplified version of the frame format, used for initial testing.
+In this version, the voice payload is simply two 20ms Opus frames concatenated.
+The two Opus frames are not combined into a proper Opus packet, or wrapped in any additional protocol layers.

+Each frame starts with a frame header, which contains a source callsign (encoded), an authentication token (dummied out), and a flag indicating whether the frame contains voice data or BERT data.
+This header is followed by the voice data or by BERT data.

+Each transmission begins with a special preamble frame and ends with a special partial frame indicating _end of transmission_ (EOT).
+This version of opv_mod makes a single transmission that starts when the program is run and ends when the input stream ends, at which time the program also exits.
+This version of opv_demod can handle multiple transmissions, but doesn't do anything with the EOT.
+It exits when the input stream of baseband samples ends.

 ## Build